vijaylaxmipb/-Yoga-Fest/README.md

 # YOGA FEST
 Milestone project one :Code Institute

-This is a yoga fest free event website that helps people to get motivated to do yoga indoor and outdoor for healthy life.
+This is a yoga fest free event website that helps people to get motivated to do yoga outdoor for healthy life.
 The website includes information regarding event like dates,times and location.In this website timing place are provided and also gallery photos which help user to make decsion and register for the event.

 ![mock-up](assets/images/readme-amiresposive.PNG)